naturalis/geneious-plugin/README.md

 The password of the Maven repository manager (defined in the ```<server>``` element) can be found in bitwarden.

 ### Configure Maven (Geneious libraries)
-The geneious plugin naturalis also has some dependencies on Geneious libraries.
+The Geneious plugin also has some dependencies on Geneious libraries.
 In order to make Maven pick these up properly, add the following extra lines to settings.xml:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>